aws/aws-security-services-best-practices/docs/en/index.md

 Often in this documentation we will be referring back to the full service documentation.
 Many times in this documentation we will briefly mention some information that provides context into a potential service best practice without explaining a particular feature in complete depth.
 It is our goal not to replicate the AWS service documentation but instead provide as much detail as possible into different components of a service or feature so that you can effectively use a service.
 Keep in mind you might need to dive deep into certain pieces of documentation to understand a feature or functionality in it’s entirety.

-## Current and future coverage

-Upon initial release of this documentation we will be covering Amazon Detective, Amazon GuardDuty, Amazon Inspector, Amazon Macie, and AWS Security Hub.
-We will be expanding to all AWS security services over time with AWS WAF, AWS Network Firewall, and Amazon Security Lake on the short term roadmap.

 ## Related guides

 * [EKS Best Practices Guides](https://aws.github.io/aws-eks-best-practices/)